isabelzv/feedReader-test/README.md

 ## Getting started

 * Download or clone all the files from the GitHub repository.
+* In terminal navigate to repo directory and run "python -m SimpleHTTPServer 8000".
-* Open feedreader.js in the browser - this will show you the webpage and the jasmine test results below.
+* Open browser and navigate to "http://localhost:8000" - this will show you the webpage and the jasmine test results below.